JHU-PL-Lab/www-fpse/lecture/efficiency.md

   - Feel like they should be much more inefficient but its often "at worst a log factor"
   - In a few cases they are actually better because past states "persist for free"
     - e.g. sub-lists can be shared since copying never needed, etc
-    - See [Real World OCaml benchmarks (scroll down)](https://dev.realworldocaml.org/maps-and-hashtables.html) for example benchmarks of this
+    - See [Real World OCaml Hash table vs Map comparison (scroll down)](https://dev.realworldocaml.org/maps-and-hashtables.html#time-complexity-of-hash-tables) for example benchmarks of this
+        - For standard uses a mutable hashtable will be "O(1)" vs O(log n) for the corresponding `Map` operations
+        - But if there are many minor variations on the Map/Hashset being created the functional data structure will in fact be faster due to the sharing immutability can support.
   - In a few cases speed is critical and mutable structures are required